-With regard to forms in which the language is specified, R&D Proposals should be completed as indicated in the table in the section 5.1.1.
-The abstract must be prepared in both Japanese and English.
+As a general rule, the R&D Proposal is to be prepared in Japanese and English, but the abstract must be prepared in both Japanese and English.
 In the case that information required on the Research Proposal is missing, the application may be ineligible for review.

 - (A) With regard to forms prescribing word limits or page limits, please be sure to comply with the set limits.
 Even if there are no page limits please complete as concisely and clearly as possible. - (B) With regard to letter/character size when inputting information, please use 10.5 point as a general rule. - (C) As a general rule, please use half-width letters when inputting alphanumeric characters.
-(E.g. post codes, telephone numbers, and numbers of people.)

-- (D) Please number the pages of proposal documents with numbers placed centrally at the bottom of each page. - (E) Proposal documents may be prepared in color, but please ensure that the documents' content can be understood even when the documents are photocopied in black-and-white. - (2) Compliance with laws and ordinances/ethical guidelines, etc.
+(E.g. post codes, telephone numbers, and numbers of people.) - (D) Please number the pages of proposal documents with numbers placed centrally at the bottom of each page. - (E) Proposal documents may be prepared in color, but please ensure that the documents' content can be understood even when the documents are photocopied in black-and-white. - (2) Compliance with laws and ordinances/ethical guidelines, etc.